 You can also download monthly reports with a similar breakdown of all your previous billing periods under Settings > Subscription in the "Usage History" tab.

 The Sentry workflow starts with a real-time alert notifying you about an error in your code.
-If you want to take a more proactive approach to resolve your busiest issues, you can set up a query in Discover.
-When you're building the query, set the columns as shown below:
+If you want to take a more proactive approach to resolving your busiest issues, you can set up a query in Discover.
+When you're building the query, search for

-Once the changes are applied, the "Results" table displays your busiest issues:
+Once the changes are applied, sort the "Results" table by the "COUNT" column to display your busiest issues: